Time-Varying Parameters as Ridge Regressions

-which is just adding the penalty $\xi tr(\Omega_{u}^{\frac{1}{2}})$ to (\ref{genprobtvp}).\footnote{The properties of such a program are already known in the Splines/non-parametrics literature because it corresponds to a special case of the Component Selection and Shrinkage Operator (COSSO) of \cite{cosso}} In the RR paradigm, it is quite straightforward to implement: it corresponds to a specific form of Group Lasso --- a Group Lasso ridge regression (GLRR).
-Mechanically, making a parameter constant amounts to dropping the group of regressors $\boldsymbol{Z}_k$ corresponding to the basis expansion of $X_k$ making it time-varying.
-That is, for this "group", $\lambda_k$ is set to infinity.
-The proposed implementation, formalized by Algorithm \ref{glrralgo}, amounts to iterating ridge regressions and updating penalty weights in a particular way.
+which is just adding the penalty $\xi tr(\Omega_{u}^{\frac{1}{2}})$ to (\ref{genprobtvp}).
+In the RR paradigm, it is quite straightforward to implement since making a parameter constant amounts to dropping the group of regressors $\boldsymbol{Z}_k$ corresponding to the basis expansion of $X_k$ making it time-varying.
+Thereby, it corresponds to some blend of ridge regression and Group Lasso.
+This is done by setting this group's $\sigma^2_{u,k}$ to 0.
+The proposed implementation, formalized by Algorithm \ref{gglrralgo} (Appendix \ref{gglrrdetails}), amounts to iterating ridge regressions (hence the name) and constantly updating the elements of $\Omega_u$ in a particular way.
 This estimation approach is inspired by \cite{grandvalet1998}'s proposition of using Adaptive Ridge to compute the Lasso solution.
 The insight has since been recuperated by \cite{frommletnuel2016} and \cite{liuli2014} to implement $l_0$ regularization in a way that makes computations tractable.
-In particular, \cite{liuli2014} show that such algorithm has three desirable properties.
-It converges to a unique minimum, it is consistent and has the oracle property.
-GLRR goes back to implementing the $l_1$ norm by Adaptive Ridge as in \cite{grandvalet1998} but extend it to do Group Lasso and add a Ridge penalty within selected groups.
-Many derivations details are omitted from the main text and can be found in Appendix \ref{glrrdetails}.
+MSRR$_{\text{S}}$ goes back to implementing the $l_1$ norm by Adaptive Ridge as in \cite{grandvalet1998} but extend it to do Group Lasso and add a Ridge penalty within selected groups.
+Derivation details are omitted from the main text and can be found in Appendix \ref{gglrrdetails}.

-As we will see in simulations, iterative weights can help in many situations, but not all.
-A relevant empirical example of where it can help in discovering that only the constant is time-varying, an important and frequently studied special case \citep{gotz2018large}.
-One where it can fail is by shutting down many coefficients that were varying only slightly, but jointly.
-An algorithm tailored for the latter situation is the subject of the next subsection.